polomsca/ml-matrix-game/README.md

 - Haruvy and Stahl (1998) : An empirical model of equilibrium selection in symmetric normal-form games

-- Costa-Gomes et al (1998) : Cognition and behavior in normal-form games, an experimental study (only games without TS treatment)
+- Costa-Gomes et al (1998) : Cognition and behavior in normal-form games, an experimental study (only games without TS treatment; also note that games 3A and 4D are identical to games 3A and 4D in Costa-Gomes et al (2001) : Cognition and behavior in normal-form games, an experimental study)

 ## Footnotes